 Professional APCs can display MHCs of both classes, depending on whether the pathogen is internal (MHC I) or external (MHC II).

 Leukocytes, lymphocytes and WBCs

-Dendritic cells are special, existing in several varieties, and can come from a myeloid or a lymphoid precursor, not shown.
+Dendritic cells are special, existing in several varieties, and can come from a myeloid or a lymphoid precursor, not shown in the figure.

 NK cells, B cells and T cells are called lymphocytes.
-They all are developed in the bone marrow, but whereas the NK and B cells also mature in the marrow, T cells migrate to the thymus for maturation.
+Whereas the NK and B cells mature in bone marrow, T cells migrate to the thymus for maturation.
 NK cells are part of the innate immune system.
 B and T cells are cells of the adaptive immune system.

-After strong selection against cells which may attack their own bodies, both types of cells migrate to lymphoid tissue throughout the body.
+After strong selection against cells which may attack their own organisms, both types of cells migrate to lymphoid tissue throughout the body.